grpc/proposal/A29-xds-tls-security.md

 the check fails.

 * each SAN entry of type DNS, URI and IP address is considered for the below match logic.
+An IP address is converted to its canonical string representation.
+For IPv6 this includes [maximum zero compression][zero-compr], [no leading zeros][no-leading-0] and [lower case][lower-case] e.g. `2001:db8::1` but *not* `2001:DB8:0::01`.
-If an entry matches as per the logic, the check succeeds and it exits the check logic.
+If an entry matches as per this logic, the check completes successfully.

-  * if the SAN entry is empty then the match fails for that entry.
+  * if a SAN entry is empty then the match fails for that entry.

-  * the SAN entry is matched against each value of [`match_subject_alt_names`][match_subject_alt_names] as follows.
+  * a SAN entry is matched against each value of [`match_subject_alt_names`][match_subject_alt_names] as follows.
-    * A `match_subject_alt_names` is a [`StringMatcher`][StringMatcher] and
+    * A `match_subject_alt_names` value is a [`StringMatcher`][StringMatcher] and
     the match is performed as per the semantics described for each `match_pattern` in the [`StringMatcher`][StringMatcher] type.
-If there is a match, then the check succeeds and it exits the check logic.
+If there is a match, then the check completes successfully.

 If the check fails, the connection attempt fails with a "certificate check failure".